 In 1989, Motorola released its MicroTAC 9800X.
 It was not the traditional flip cell phone, as the flip cover merely opened up the button section.
 The screen was always visible.

 But, technically speaking, the first flip cell phone was the NEC TZ-804.
 It was created in 1991, but bad timing and a weak release inhibited it from becoming a roaring success.

 Over the next few years, more advanced forms of flip phones would stay in the market and would even become the most in-demand mobile phones in many parts of the world.

 The First Digital Mobile Phone

-The Motorola International 3200 was another feather in the cap for the company.
-Made in 1992, the first digital phone was GSM compatible, but was never certified.
+The Motorola International 3200 was another feather in the cap of the company.
+Made in 1992, the first digital phone was GSM compatible but was never certified.